 - Ultrasound or MRI of the pelvic area

 - Urine and serum electrolytes

-Doctors often recommend surgery for girls with developmental problems of the internal reproductive organs.
+Doctors often suggest surgery for girls with developmental problems of the internal reproductive organs.
 For example, a blocked vagina can most often be corrected with surgery.

 Good results have been reported with both surgical and nonsurgical methods.

-Treatment of cloacal abnormalities usually involves multiple complex surgeries to fix any problems with the rectum, vagina, and urinary tract.
+Treatment of cloacal abnormalities usually involves multiple complex surgeries.
+These surgeries fix problems with the rectum, vagina, and urinary tract.

-Cloacal abnormalities can cause life-threatening complications at birth.
+Cloacal abnormalities can cause fatal complications at birth.